Network compression with configuration models and the minimum description length: Calculations

 We can then shuffle up to $3k_{\textrm{max}}l_{\textrm{max}}$ lists that account for the degree and layer of a node type as well as the colors of their stubs.
 We find

 as well as

-The description length $\mathcal{L}_{\textrm{LCCM}}$ is given by an expression almost identical to the previous one but with $g=T$ as edges and nodes are now distributed over the same joint degree-layer types.
-The description length is thus given by
+The description length $\mathcal{P}_{\textrm{LCCM}}$ is given by an expression almost identical to the previous one but with $g=T$ as edges and nodes are now distributed over the same joint degree-layer types:

 Note that Eq.~\eqref{eq:l_lccm} is again an upper bound since not all $T\times T$ matrices whose integer entries sum to 2E correspond to graphical LCCM edge matrices because of the constraints necessary to preserve layer centrality.
+Finally, the DL for the LCCM is again obtained by summing Eqs. (\ref{eq:s_lccm}) and (\ref{eq:p_lccm}),

-Using the DL framework, Eqs. (\ref{eq:l_cm}), (\ref{eq:l_ccm}), (\ref{eq:l_lcm}) and (\ref{eq:l_lccm}) summarize how well these different configuration models can describe network data.
-One can think of these results as a compression of actual network data by using the ratio of the number of bits needed for the imperfect description of a network through a model to the number of bits needed to exactly specify the same network through its edgelist.
+Using the DL framework, Eqs. (\ref{eq:l_cm}), (\ref{eq:l_ccm}), (\ref{eq:l_lcm}), and (\ref{eq:l_lccm}) summarize how well these different configuration models can describe network data.
+One can think of these results as the level of compression of actual network data by normalizing them with the number of bits needed to specify exactly the same network with no model through only its edgelist.
 While the ensemble size generated by a model informs us about the loss incurred during the compression, this ratio informs us about the compression factor of the model.
-The lower that ratio, the more compression the model can achieve.
+The lower the compression factor, the more compression the model can achieve.